Mayer Brown Office

 Continue reading

 In London, Mayer Brown concentrates on finance and real-estate, referred to by Van Gorp as its “calling cards”, as well as restructuring and high-stakes insurance work.
-Recent deals include advising on the sale of a major new hotel in London’s Finsbury Park, as well as leading private equity firm TriSpan’s investment in Mowgli, a popular UK Indian restaurant chain.
+Recent deals include advising on the sale and forward funding of a 32-storey West London mixed-use property development, as well as ING Bank on a refinancing with a multi-billion pound sustainability-linked facility.
 On top of this, Mayer Brown also boasts highly-rated niches in intellectual property, pensions and tech.

 No paralegals means rookies handle a decent amount of admin-based work.
 But alongside standard trainee tasks in these practice areas like bundling, bibling, proof-reading and general admin, insiders tell us that there is “meaty work, such as drafting documents, interesting pieces of research, and attending meetings/court”.
-The quality of the work varies between teams, as is commonly found by trainees at most firms.
-One rookie notes that “if you can prove that you can handle more difficult work, then you will be given it and the opportunity to learn from it”.
-So, being proactive and seeking stimulating work tends to operate in trainees’ favour, with associates also “look[ing] out for good development opportunities they can pass on to trainees”.
+The quality of the work varies between teams, with one rookie noting that work is “more stimulating” in litigation.
+Another junior points out that “trainees are generally afforded a high level of responsibility and autonomy once [we] have earned people’s trust”.
+Being proactive and seeking stimulating work tends to operate in trainees’ favour, with associates also “look[ing] out for good development opportunities they can pass on to trainees”.
+Work content is said to be “very varied” and the opportunity to work “with most teams across the firm and other offices” is much appreciated by one insider.

 Current trainees are also hugely positive about the quality of training that they receive.
 One insider describes it as “stellar formal and informal training which equips a trainee to do all the typical tasks they would usually be assigned in any given seat”.
 Moreover, every seat has a “thorough and practical” foundation training programme, with the firm also providing additional, more academic, training, where required.
 One rookie says that those in a construction seat undertake 15 weeks’ worth of training in construction law.
 Trainees also find associates “excellent at answering questions” and “always happy to explain why we are doing things a particular way”.
-Survey respondents are generally positive about their peers as well, with one describing the trainee cohort as a “fantastic resource”, and another finding “no feeling of being in a rat race”.
+Survey respondents are generally positive about their peers as well, with one describing the trainee cohort as a “fantastic resource”, and “really close”, save for the odd competitive one.
 A relatively small trainee intake of around 15 helps solidify bonds.
+In line with this, the superiors are also said to be “lovely for the most part”, who are great to learn from and build a nice relationship with in the meantime.
+The social life at Mayer Brown is said to “depend on the team”, with there generally being team drinks every couple of months and “a few more events around Christmas”.

 Work/life balance varies from seat-to-seat, with generally no facetime culture, “except for maybe in corporate”.
-Another insider confessed that the “hours are long, and people expect you to respond to emails very quickly”.
-But trainees say that the general culture and friendliness of the place is a big boost when the going gets tough.
+Another insider confessed that “it’s generally not amazing” with “draining busy periods”, but recognises that it’s the nature of the job.
+Trainees say that the general culture and friendliness of the place is a big boost when the going gets tough.
 Trainees are “a bunch that will go through hell and back with you”, and there’s “a real attitude of everyone being in it together” while “associates try and be considerate of your evenings and weekends”.
 They also “always try to give you notice if you will have to contribute a couple hours of your free time”.
-One newbie says that his cohort are “really good friends” and “spend a lot of time together outside of working hours which helps with the natural dips and lows of trainee life”.
-Partners are “very approachable” — and the ones in finance apparently “have some serious bantz”.
-They get their sleeves rolled up, too: a Mayer Brownite reports that “the senior partner is on a matter with me and is as visible as anyone else in the whole firm”.

 Deadlines